top of page

 • Enter through the Sie Welcome Center at the Larry & Sharon Martin Building just north of 13th Ave, and south of 14th Ave

 • The Transportation Van is intended for people with limited mobility.
-Thank you to TBA for the use of your van!
+Thank you to North Metro Community Services for the use of your van!

 • The van will provide one-way service from the South Capitol Entrance to the Denver Art Museum between 11:15am - 12:15pm.

-• If you do not see the van, please be patient as the driver may be making a run and will return.
+• If you do not see the van, please be patient as the driver may be making a run and will return, with the last run being at 12:15pm.

 • Pick up: 14th Ave at Sherman St., south side of the Capitol